 - The Avenue supported children in need of basic items for back-to-school by organizing a drive for school supplies and providing entertainment and activities to those who participate.

-- The Avenue teamed five high school art classes with local artist Leslie Roberts to create large-scale mosaic panels representing Aesop’s fables.
-The panels are permanently displayed at The Avenue Murfreesboro’s Camp Avenue children’s park.
+- The Avenue teamed five high school art classes with a local artist to create large-scale mosaic panels representing Aesop’s fables.
+The panels are permanently displayed at The Avenue's children’s park.

 - The artwork brings to life The Avenue’s commitment to literacy and education.
 Reading, storytelling, acting and art programs are held in the children’s park regularly.